dotBATmanNO/PSGet-Domain-MailInfo/README.md

 Outputs to CSV file and to PowerShell Pipeline.

-Example use for one domain:
+Example use for one / a limited number of domain(s):
 ```
 PS C:\>.\Get-Domain-MailInfo example.com
+or
+PS C:\>.\Get-Domain-MailInfo example.com, github.com

 ```
 Example where a variable is assigned the data that is returned when checking domains listed in a txt file:
 ```